-- Every household unit should be provided with flat private outdoor space located to the north, east or west of the household unit and directly accessible from it. - Private outdoor space should be at ground level if possible.
-It may be provided in part or whole as balconies or roof decks, (particularly for household units located substantially above ground floor) where overlooking of the private outdoor space of other units is avoided or limited. - 3.
-Private outdoor space should not generally be positioned solely at ground level between the household unit and any road boundary. - 4.
+- Every household unit should be provided with flat private outdoor space located to the north, east or west of the household unit and directly accessible from it. - 2.
+Private outdoor space should be at ground level if possible.
+It may be provided in part or whole as balconies roof decks, (particularly or for household units located substantially above ground floor) where overlooking of the private outdoor space of other units is avoided or limited.
+However, within the Papakura Military Camp Height Restriction Area, upper floor balconies should not be provided if they provide a sightline to the Papakura Military Camp - Private outdoor space should not generally be positioned solely at ground level between the household unit and any road boundary. - 4.
 Private outdoor space should be of a size to suit both probable occupancy and dwelling type, and having regard to the availability of storage space, the availability of shared open space within the development, and the proximity of the site to a public reserve. - 5.
 Private outdoor space should be well proportioned for its envisaged uses.